Akshay-ch-dj/Javascript-experience-projects/JS_practice_files/2-how-JS-works/Readme.md

   Look the `third()` function call from the `second()` worked only because they are connected by global scope or the `third` fun. is defined in the VE. of the global scope, which the `second` has access cz of scope chain.

   When it runs the third() fun. it needs variables a, b, c and d, d is in the local scope no probs there, for a it moves up and get it from the global context.
 But for b and c , the scope chain of third() doesn't got it, so it will produce a `reference error`.

+#### summary

+* Scoping asks the question where do variables live?
+* In JS, there are 3 types of scope, the global scope, scopes defined by functions and scopes defined by blocks.
+* Only `let` and `const` variables are block-scoped. variables declared with var end up in the closest function scope.
+* JS there is lexical scoping, where the variables are defined matters when accessing them.
+* Because of the **scope chain**, every scope always has access to all the variables from all its outer scopes.
+* When a variable not in the current scope, the engine looks up in the scope chain until it finds the variable it's looking for.
+This is called **variable lookup**.
+* The scope chain in a certain scope is equal to adding together all the variable environments of all the parent scopes.
+* The scope chain has nothing to do with the order in which functions were called.
+It does not affect the scope chain at all!